With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 For instance, the codes are established by Park County for the on-site construction of tiny houses.
 The size of the house should not go beyond 220 sq.
 Ft.
 Moreover, you have to fulfill all the residential building rules.

-The other location in Colorado is Walsenburg, in which all tiny houses should meet building codes for residential dwellings.
+The other location in Colorado is Walsenburg, where all tiny houses should meet residential building codes.

 -